 CONS: Not for people looking for a reference-neutral headphone, loose-ish fit even in the lowest setting because of less clamp force which makes snugness of fit dependent on head size and its sound signature’s perception dependent on fit, might be big for smaller head sizes.

 The product was provided to me free of charge for the review in exchange for my honest opinion.

-SIVGA is based out of Dongguan (China) and was founded by two childhood friends, Jian Zhou and Rongchun Pan who shared a common love for music and good quality headphones.
+Sivga is based out of Dongguan (China) and was founded by two childhood friends, Jian Zhou and Rongchun Pan who shared a common love for music and quality headphones.
 Jian had been working in the field of headphones for nearly 20 years before he founded SIVGA Audio, where he was a senior technical engineer of a leading OEM headphone factory in China and led the R&D, headphone design, craftsmanship as well as manufacturing departments.
-During his career in the last company, Jian worked with many international well-known headphone brands and played a very important role in helping those brands grow.
-Rongchun on the other hand was an avid audiophile who obsessed over the ultimate pursuit of sound quality and with a very keen sense of hearing and rich experience, he developed a good knack of tuning headphones.
+During his career in the last company, Jian worked with many international headphone brands and played an important role in helping those brands grow.
+Rongchun on the other hand was an avid audiophile who was obsessed over the pursuit of sound quality and developed a knack of tuning headphones.
 SIVGA are an OEM as well as have their own line of headphones under the brand names -SIVGA and Sendy Audio.
-They follow boutique as well as modern efficient manufacturing techniques where their wooden ear cups are built and finished by hand whereas all the metal parts used in the headphones are CNC machined to perfection.
+They follow boutique as well as modern manufacturing techniques, where their wooden ear cups are built and finished by hand and all the metal parts used in the headphones are CNC machined to perfection.
 We previously reviewed Sivga’s open-back dynamic driver headphone Phoenix and open back planar magnetic flagship headphone PII.
 Check ’em out if you’re interested in knowing how they perform.

 - Driver – 50mm Dynamic Driver